vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/qsc_install.rst

    The QSC Debian package (``.deb``) is downloaded to your machine.

 2. To install the QSC Debian package using the Ubuntu GNOME GUI, it is necessary to first ensure GDebi is installed.
-Run the following command on your linux host machine to install GDebi:
+Run the following command on your Linux host machine to install GDebi:

    ::